FabioRosado/fabiorosado.github.io/_posts/2017-12-05-for-loops-enumerate.md

 categories: Python
 category_icon:  <i class="fa fa-code" aria-hidden="true"></i>
 image: enumerate.jpg
-excerpt:
+excerpt: The enumerate built-in function it's a great way to iterate over something.
+Your code will be more readable and you have some flexibility when looping.
 ---
 The enumerate built-in function it's a great way to iterate over something.
-Your code will be more readable, but you have some flexibility when building a loop.
+Your code will be more readable and you have some flexibility when building a loop.
 You can use enumerate in any sequence, iterator or another object that supports iteration.

 Instead of writing a loop like this `for i in range(len(foo))` to get the index of `foo` a better way would be to use the enumerate, because this function returns the index and value of `foo`.